ianmrak/store_locator/README.md

 ---------
 **Required**:

-Address (can provide full or zip in either of the following arguments)
+Address (can provide full address or zip in either of the following arguments, but NOT both)
 * `--address=<address here>`
 * `--zip=<address here>`